 - It is not possible to store search results sets for further manipulation in the LC Catalog, although several thousand records can be saved and exported for manipulation in third-party applications.

 - The Library of Congress uses the international MARC 21 encoding standard to represent and communicate bibliographic, authority, and holdings data in LC Catalog records.
-This standard explicitly characterizes the structure, content designation, and data content (or fields) found in each Catalog record.
+This standard explicitly characterizes the structure, content designation, and data content (or fields) found in each catalog record.
 Some data specific to the Library is contained in locally-defined MARC fields.

 - The LC Catalog contains records for items in the Library's collections.
-Therefore, not all records for periodicals in CONSER (Cooperative Serials Cataloging Program) or books cataloged by the Library's Cataloging in Publication program will be found in the Catalog.
+Therefore, not all records for periodicals in CONSER (Cooperative Serials Cataloging Program) or books cataloged by the Library's Cataloging in Publication program will be found in the LC Catalog.

 - Institutions interested in requesting materials should consult the Library's Interlibrary Loan policy.